 In addition to the off-campus advocacy and support resources previously listed, employees may contact:

-Employee Assistance Program – Sarah Bush Lincoln Health Center Prairie Pavilion 1, 1005 Health Center Drive, Suite 102, Mattoon, IL 61938217- 258-4040 or 217-348-4040; After hours, weekends and holidays (800) 500-HELP
+Employee Assistance Program – Sarah Bush Lincoln Health CenterPrairie Pavilion 11005 Health Center Drive, Suite 102, Mattoon, IL 61938Office Phone: 217-258-4040 or 217-348-4040After hours, weekends and holidays: 800-500-HELP

-The various reporting options available are set forth in further detail below.
-Regardless of to whom a report is made, the College will provide the person alleged to be the victim, if identified, with concise information, written in plain language, of the person’s rights and options pursuant to these Procedures.
+Different employees on campus have different notification obligations when they receive information about conduct that may reasonably constitute sex-based misconduct.
+The following sections detail the various reporting options for students, employees and other individuals, along with the applicable notification requirements for each option.
+Regardless of to whom a report is made, the College will provide the person alleged to be the victim, if identified, a concise notification, written in plain language, of the person’s rights and options pursuant to these Procedures.

-Students are encouraged to report alleged incidents of sex-based misconduct to the Title IX Coordinator directly.
+1. Reporting to the Title IX CoordinatorIndividuals are encouraged to report alleged incidents of sex-based misconduct to the Title IX Coordinator directly.
 The College’s Title IX Coordinator duties are designated as follows:

-A Responsible Employee, as defined in Appendix A, must report to the Title IX Coordinator all relevant details about an alleged incident of sex-based misconduct shared by a student, including the date, time and specific location of the alleged incident, and the names of all involved individuals.
+2. Reporting to Responsible EmployeesSome College employees (referred to as “Responsible Employees” are required to notify the Title IX Coordinator when they have information about conduct that may reasonably constitute sex-based misconduct.
+This notification must include all relevant details about an alleged incident of sex-based misconduct, including the date, time and specific location of the alleged incident(s), and the names of all involved individuals.
 To the extent possible, information shared with a Responsible Employee will be disclosed only to the Title IX Coordinator and/or those individuals responsible for handling the College’s response to the report.
+However, the College may be required to disclose information as part of its response, in order to help maintain a safe and healthy educational and employment environment that is free from harassment and other forms of discrimination.

 The following categories of employees are the College’s Responsible Employees:

 Before a student reveals any information to the Responsible Employee, the employee should ensure that the student understands the employee’s reporting obligations.
-If the student victim wants to make a confidential report, the Responsible Employee should direct the student to the confidential resources listed below.
+If the student wants to make a confidential report, the Responsible Employee should direct the student to the confidential resources listed below.

 Public awareness events such as “Take Back the Night”, the Clothesline Project, candlelight vigils, protests, “survivor speak outs” or other forums in which students disclose incidents are not considered notice to the College of sex-based discrimination, harassment or misconduct for purposes of triggering an obligation to investigate any particular incident(s).
 Such events may, however, inform the need for campus-wide education and prevention efforts, and the College will provide information about students’ rights at these events.